tuaminen/tuaminen.github.io/colorsound.md

 # Colorsound

-This is a reissue from the 1990s?
+There are not that much PCB info for the this type of Colorsound pedal, which seems to be a reissue from the 1990s?

+So I'll be adding some photos here.

-One of the previous owners of this unit was apparently Ben Granfelt?
+One of the previous owners of this unit was apparently Ben Granfelt.

 <br/>